 The Nutrition Services Department is made up of a team of 16 food service professionals in 4 kitchens who are committed to providing high quality meals to students at an affordable price to families.

 The Department of Nutrition Services strictly adheres to the USDA regulations regarding the sale of food items to children in schools.
 Breakfast meals, lunch meals and a la carte items are sold in all cafeterias daily.

 Menus are planned to ensure that the USDA requirements are met or exceeded.
 A lunch meal consists of five components: protein, fruit, vegetable, grain, and milk.
 A breakfast meal consists of a protein or grain, fruit, and milk.
-Please see the links on the District’s website for the breakfast and lunch menus.
 A student may refuse certain items, but must take a fruit or vegetable.
 The full price is still charged even if a student declines certain parts of the meal.

 Meals are at no cost to students through the 2021-22 school year.

 Click HERE to read FAQs about this free meals program.